You always have the power to walk away

 Carefully study these tips before you head off to the dealer to make your purchase.
 It is a lot to take in and remember, but it is going to help you get a better deal on your car.

 Seal The Deal Quickly.
 You do not want to be stuck in the negotiating room for hours.
-When you know what you want, and you know how much you want to pay, you should not have to waste anyone’s time.
+When you know what you want, and know how much you want to pay, you should not have to waste anyone’s time.

 Tell the sales person that you want the papers signed in less than 30 minutes and if it takes longer than that, you’re going to walk out.

-Once you know what you want, and you make an offer, let the salesperson know you do not have a lot of extra time.
+Once you know what you want, and make an offer, let the salesperson know you do not have much extra time.
 You need to get the paperwork done in less than thirty minutes.
 If that seems a bit too pushy for your personality, consider telling the sales person you only have 30 minutes before you have to leave.
 The longer they keep you in the finance managers office, the more time they have to slip in extra sale options that you do not need.
 If you are not careful, you will see the price going up before your eyes.

 The most important things to take away, though, you are the person who’s bringing the money to the table, so you should always have the upper hand in the negotiations.